Paperspace/Docs/tutorials/registering-models-in-gradient.md

 `--modelPath` tells Gradient where to look for the model artifacts.
 This is typically `/artifacts` or `/storage` location.
 We are passing `/storage/model` directory which was used within the code.

+`--workspace .` tells Gradient to upload your current directory (`.`) to the experiment.
+The files in this directory will be the working directory of your experiment.

 Within a few seconds of running the command, you should see the logs displayed on the screen.

 ```bash